-You could spend a small fortune decorating your home to look like a palace.
-However, you can see that there are affordable alternatives that can create equally as impressive results.
+You could spend a small fortune decorating your home (or Airbnb vacation rental) to look like a palace.
+However, you can see that there are affordable alternatives that can create equally impressive results.

 If you are tired of the look of your home and are searching for a budget-minded way to dress up your space, consider implementing each of these tips to enjoy the most affordable results.
 Remember to choose each item carefully rather than throwing items together without a developed decorating plan.

 Sandra Moncada is a cycling enthusiast, who often escapes to hang out with her literary and movie heroes.
-She is vitamin D’s biggest fan, who is passionate about meditation, Pilates and beating stress.
-When she’s not floating in the ocean or her outdoor pool, she loves to write about lifestyle improvements, self-development and stress-relief methods.
+She is vitamin D’s biggest fan and is also passionate about meditation, Pilates, and beating stress.
+When she’s not floating in the ocean or her outdoor pool, she loves to write about lifestyle improvements, self-development, and stress-relief methods.